marcpinet/neuralnetlib/README.md

 ## 🎯 TODO

+- [ ] Add support for stream dataset loading to allow loading large datasets (larger than your RAM)
 - [ ] Add more model architecture support (like transformers, autoencoders, etc)
 - [ ] Add more preprocessing tools (like image augmentation, etc)
 - [ ] Add more callbacks (like learning rate scheduler, etc)